jacoblambert33/threaded_sorts/README.md

 # multithreadedMerge

 This project started with one goal in mind: implement multithreaded mergesort from CLRS chapter 27.
+See: http://cs403.cs.ua.edu/fall2018/CLRS%20Introduction%20to%20Algorithms%20chapter%2027.pdf

 I chose Pthreads to do divide and conquer as I'd made an attempt some time ago to do this with OpenMP.
 I didn't see great results then (although that could be due to bad implementation of Tasks), but I wanted to have more control over the threads.